Contact dermatitis covers a range of delayed skin reactions that occur after direct skin contact with a sensitising agent or contact irritant.

 Irritant Contact Dermatitis

 Irritant contact dermatitis is a common non-allergic condition which occurs on the hands of people involved in the cleaning industry after frequent exposure and skin “insult” from surfactants in detergents and water.
-These surfactants remove the natural outer skin protective greases and irritate the skin.
+These surfactants such as Sodium Lauryl Sulphate remove the natural outer skin protective greases and irritate the skin.
 This cumulative and progressive skin dryness, scaling and cracking leads to the typical irritant dermatitis.
 Solvents, detergents and cutting oils used in factories and workshops are triggers, as is urine ammonia residue in nappy rashes and dermatitis.

 Allergic Contact Dermatitis